Facebook shares fall as lock-up period expires

-Facebook Inc shares fell nearly 4 percent in busy trade on Wednesday as the company allowed employees to start selling roughly 230 million shares less than six months after its rocky market debut.
+Facebook Inc shares fell 4 percent in busy trade early on Wednesday as the company allowed employees to start selling some stock.

 "I don't really understand why Facebook (chose) to unlock virtually all of its compensation within the year of its IPO, but they did," said Michael Pachter, an analyst with Wedbush Securities.